Blog

 Granular access control also supports compliance efforts and strengthens the overall security posture, ensuring that the right people have the right access at the right time—no more, no less.

-Step 4: Apply adaptive and automated security policies
+Step 4: apply adaptive and automated security policies

 Once devices are classified and segmented, organizations should implement contextual security policies based on real-time risk.
 Key elements include: